Game

 Understanding the risks and how to mitigate them is important if you want a safe and successful hog hunt.
 Whether you're an experienced hunter or new to hog hunting, let's look at the potential dangers of hog hunting and how to stay safe in the woods.

-Several large wild pigs grouped together.
+Several large wild pigs grouped together, are wild hogs dangerous concept.

 Sows with piglets are particularly hard to deal with.
 They are highly protective of their young and will charge if they perceive a threat to their litter.

 Additionally, boars can be highly territorial.
-If older males sense their space is being encroached they may charge to defend it.
+If older males sense their space is being encroached, they may charge to defend it.

 What Are the Physical Threats from Wild Hogs?